The Clueboard is one of the officially supported keyboards in QMK. If you want to customize the firmware for your Clueboard you should start there.

 Building Your Own Firmware

-If the layouts available on the QMK.fm site do not meet your needs, or you need to enable options that aren't enabled by default, you may setup your own build environment.
+If the default layout does not meet your needs, or you need to enable options that aren't enabled by default, you may setup your own build environment.
 If you are already familiar with QMK you can dive straight in:

 Building a firmware requires using a terminal and running shell commands.
 If you have not done any work in the terminal before, or you have but still find it daunting, don't worry.
 You can always ask us for help if you get stuck!